 The table below outlines the various event driven IT change freeze periods throughout the Academic year (September to August).
-A freeze on changes to the IT environment is imposed during critical events to minimise the risk system failures and downtime impacting critical and high profile events.
+A freeze on changes to the IT environment is imposed during critical events to minimise the risk of system failures and downtime impacting critical and high profile events.

 |Period of Year||Freeze Period Name||Freeze Type||Services Frozen|

-|March/April to May/June (spanning six weeks from the first full week after Easter Monday)||Exam Period (computer based exams only)||Heightened awareness||Mainly for awareness but when computer based exams are scheduled the Student Desktop Service may be frozen on those days|
+|March/April to May/June (spanning six weeks from the first full week after Easter Monday)||Exam Period (computer based exams only)||Heightened awareness||Mainly for awareness but when computer based exams are scheduled, a change freeze on the Student Desktop Service may be implemented|

-|August||Late Summer Resits (LSR)||Soft freeze||Mainly for awareness but when computer based exams are scheduled the Student Desktop Service may be frozen on those days|
+|Late Summer Resits (LSR)||Soft freeze||Mainly for awareness but when computer based exams are scheduled the Student Desktop Service may be frozen on those days|

 Note: The timetable will be aligned to the calendar publicised on Connected regarding QMUL specific annual events and periods.